TLRKiliann/NextJS14-handler/my-app/README.md

 Location file: /comments/page.tsx

-You can use API from page.tsx to make api calls.
+You can make API calls from this file.
-(useQuery is required to make this request).